jlumpe/jlumpe-gambit-lab-nb/experiments/210902-mash-Escherichia-genomes/readme.md

   * `210902-get-genomes/`
     * `210902-mash-genomes.csv` - data parsed out of Mash `ids.txt` file plus additional information
 	  derived from Entrez tools.
+    * `210902-mash-genomes-filtered.csv` - Same as other table but removed unneeded columns and filtered rows to only those for which an NCBI assembly sequence could be found (492 of 500).

 * `data/external/`
   * `ondov2016/`